Founding full-time faculty member, emeritus.

 Inventor of the somatic practices SYNTONICS® and EMBODIED PRACTICE®;Diplome Technique Corporelles Thérèse Bertherat, Paris, France; MA in Counselling Psychology; BFA in Theatre and Developmental Drama; Member of the Academy of Registered Dance/Movement Therapists (DMTCB).

 Entering the labyrinth of our body with consciousness as our guide, we access the depths of our whole being.
 Judith Koltai

-Judith Koltai is an internationally renowned movement specialist who has dedicated her professional life to pioneering a unique approach to physical practices in psychotherapy, education, physical rehabilitation and the performing arts.
+Judith Koltai is an internationally renowned movement specialist and founding full-time faculty member, emeritus.
+She has dedicated her professional life to pioneering a unique approach to physical practices in psychotherapy, education, physical rehabilitation and the performing arts.

 She is the initiator and founder of the integrative discipline Embodied Practice® and Founder and Master Teacher of the Professional Guild and Masterclass of Embodied Practice, an ongoing training program for experienced professionals and advanced students.

 She is inventor of the somatic practice SYNTONICS®.
 She is a pioneer researcher and specialist in the application of the physical discipline of AUTHENTIC MOVEMENT to the creative/performing arts and specifically to voice, text, writing and the creation of original work.
 She is the founder and Animateur of the CASSANDRA PROJECT (2003) a creative performance and social collective based on the principles, guidelines and practices of Authentic Movement.